spectrocloud/tutorials/README.md

 - [terraform-cluster-deployment-tf](./terraform/iaas-cluster-deployment-tf/README.md) - Learn how to deploy a cluster to a cloud provider with Palette.
 [Link](https://docs.spectrocloud.com/clusters/public-cloud/deploy-k8s-cluster)

+- [terraform-cluster-update-tf](./terraform/iaas-cluster-update-tf/README.md) - Learn how to update a cluster deployed to a cloud provider with Palette.
+[Link](https://docs.spectrocloud.com/clusters/cluster-management/update-k8s-cluster)

 - [Deploy an Edge cluster on VMware](./edge/vmware/README.md) - Learn how to deploy an Edge cluster on VMware.
 [Link](https://docs.spectrocloud.com/clusters/edge/site-deployment/deploy-cluster)

 ## Docker